sjl/peat/README.markdown

 can do this with a shell string as seen above.
 Using a single-quoted string like this will preserve wildcards and such:

-    ffind '.*.py$' | peat 'rm *.pyc'
+    $ ffind '.*.py$' | peat 'rm *.pyc'

 This will delete all `.pyc` files in the current directory when a Python file is modified.
 Google around for "shell quoting" if you don't understand what's happening here.

+### Dynamic File Listing

+If you want to build the file list fresh each time (so that `peat` will pick up newly created files without having to restart it) you can use the `--dynamic` option.

+Instead of piping in the list of files to watch, you'll pipe in a *command* that `peat` will run to generate the list before every check.
+For example:

+    $ ffind ".markdown$"
+    ./foo.markdown
+    ./bar/baz.markdown

+    $ echo 'ffind ".markdown$"'
+    ffind ".markdown$"

+    $ echo 'ffind ".markdown$"' | peat --dynamic 'echo "A file changed!"'

+If your command contains quotes you'll need to make sure they get passed into peat properly.
+For example, the following will **not** work:

+    $ echo "find . -name '*.markdown'" | peat --dynamic ...

+The problem is that the shell will expand the `*` in the double-quoted string before it ever gets to `peat`.
+Google around and learn about shell quoting if you don't understand.
+This can be tricky.
+You've been warned.

+### Full Usage

 Here's the full usage:

     Usage: peat [options] COMMAND

+    COMMAND should be given as a single argument using a shell string.

     A list of paths to watch should be piped in on standard input.

-    COMMAND should be given as a single argument using a shell string.

     For example: